The Chrystal Macmillan PhD Studentship

 Chrystal Macmillan was a pioneering campaigner for social justice.
 In 1896, she was the first woman to graduate from the University of Edinburgh in science, later converting to law, and becoming one of the first group of women to be called to the English bar in 1924.
 She was a leading suffragist, campaigning for votes for women and equality of opportunity in other spheres.
 She was a prominent figure in the international women's movement, campaigning for peace and conflict resolution during the First World War, and was a delegate to the Paris Peace Conference in 1919.

 The School has recognised these achievements by naming our School's building the Chrystal Macmillan Building and by establishing a PhD studentship in her name.

 One PhD Studentship is available to applicants working in the fields of social justice, gender and equality, human rights and peace and conflict resolution.
-This studentship covers University tuition fees at the Home/EU rate, and a stipend of £14,000, for a maximum of three years (pro-rata for part-time students).
+This studentship covers University tuition fees at the Home/EU rate, and a stipend (amount to be confirmed), for a maximum of three years (pro-rata for part-time students).